Another buzzword in Data Science? Is fast data another hyped word or a phenomenon that is destined to change the business industry?

-1. M2M and IOT
+1. M2M and IoT

 Surveillance is the key factor in the security and management of a company.
 Smart surveillance is a new solution that delivers actionable results in less amount of time.
-It offers reliable security solutions for organizations looking for high end security systems.
+It offers reliable security solutions for organizations looking for high-end security systems.
 Smart surveillance is smart because it is uninterrupted and is done with advanced cameras to record without stopping.
 The recording done by such surveillance systems undergoes predictive analytics.
 If any anomaly or outlier event occurs, it is immediately reported.

 3. Automotive Industry

 As we approach a new millennium, more and more companies are converting to big data solutions.
-As the data technologies are becoming more complex and extensive.
+As data technologies are becoming more complex and extensive.
 Companies are eager to make faster growth and conquer the market.
 Out of all the competition, they are now focusing their work on fast data solutions in order to change, discover and benefit from their data.
-By watching the current trends, it is easy to say that it will be interesting to see how the concept of fast data will shape the world in upcoming years.
+By watching the current trends, it is easy to say that it will be interesting to see how the concept of fast data will shape the world in the upcoming years.